 June Larkin received her PhD from the University of Toronto in 1993 and she joined New College as a Lecturer in Equity Studies and Women Studies in 2001.
 Her research is in the area of youth, sexual health and HIV/AIDS.
 She has published in, among others, the Canadian Journal of Public Health, the International Journal of Indigenous Health, Gender and Education, and The Journal of Sex Education.
 Her contributions to teaching and research have been acknowledged by numerous awards over the past decade, including a 3M National Teaching Fellowship in 2013, a President’s Teaching Award in 2011, and the City of Toronto Constance E. Hamilton Award on the Status of Women in 2007.
 Dr. Larkin was included in the list of Popular Profs at UofT in the annual MacLean’s Guide to Canadian Universities & Colleges from 2001 to 2005.

-Sarah Switzer is a local community educator/artist, and community-based participatory researcher living in Toronto.
+Sarah Switzer is a local community educator/artist, and community-based participatory researcher living in Tkaronto.
 She began her work with GAAP as an undergraduate student in equity studies.
 She has over a decade of experience working in HIV, harm reduction and sexual health with a specific focus on arts and health equity.
 Her larger program of research focuses on exploring creative ways to meaningfully engage communities in program and policy change.
 Equity, collaboration and accessibility are cornerstones of this work.
 Sarah completed her M.A. in Curriculum, Teaching and Learning at OISE (with the collaborative program in women and gender studies), University of Toronto with a focus on collage as a methodological and theoretical tool for re-thinking sexuality education.
 Prior to her doctorate, Sarah founded, and coordinated Empower, a youth-led HIV program at Queen West Community Health Centre that uses the arts to train youth to become peer educators in their own communities.
 Sarah has worked on a variety of interdisciplinary research teams with a focus on community-based participatory research; critical youth studies; engagement; HIV; harm reduction; and participatory visual methods.
-She is pursuing doctoral work at York University in the Faculty of Environmental Studies where she critically explores processes of engagement and participation in the context of HIV, sexual health and harm reduction work.
+She recently completed her doctorate at York University in the Faculty of Environmental Studies where she critically explored processes of engagement and participation in the context of the HIV, sexual health and harm reduction work.

 Shira Taylor is a PhD.
 Candidate at the Dalla Lana School of Public Health at U of T (BSc.
 Psychology & MSc.
 Epidemiology, Queen’s University).
 Shira created SExT: Sex Education by Theatre in 2014 as her dissertation to explore theatre for sex education among newcomer youth in Toronto’s Thorncliffe/ Flemingdon Park communities.
 SExT has been performed by youth peer educators across the GTA, to rave reviews at Canada’s largest theatre festivals, and nationally in 2018 to over 4000 students in schools and Indigenous Reserves in partnership with the Canadian Foundation for AIDS Research (CANFAR).
 In Fall 2018, SExT, in partnership with CANFAR, released two music videos on the topics of consent (Bodak Consent) and intimate partner violence (Tunnel Vision).
 SExT performs at GAAP’s annual World AIDS Day Event (2016-2018) and Youth Sexual Health Research Symposium (2017-Keynote & 2018).
 Shira is an Evaluation Consultant and Facilitator with FOXY/SMASH in the Northwest Territories, a CIHR Social Research Centre in HIV Prevention Trainee, Research Coordinator at SickKids on the cross-Canada, Art for Social Change (ASC!) project, and recipient of the TD Michaëlle Jean Bursary for using the arts to address issues of concern in Canada.
 Check out SExT on Facebook, Instagram, & Twitter @SExTEdShow!